 Setareh Law

 California law requires all drivers to carry minimum liability insurance, but thousands of motorists still drive without adequate coverage or no insurance at all.
-Understanding the difference between underinsured motorist coverage and uninsured motorist coverage can mean the difference between full compensation for your injuries and facing thousands of dollars in unpaid medical bills after an accident.
+Understanding the difference between underinsured motorist coverage and uninsured motorist coverage can mean the difference between full compensation for your injuries and facing thousands of dollars in unpaid medical bills after an auto accident.

 When accidents involve drivers who lack sufficient insurance, victims often discover too late they needed additional protection on their own policies.
 At Setareh Law, we help California accident victims navigate insurance claims and pursue every available source of compensation, whether through the at-fault driver’s policy, your own coverage, or legal action.